nigelleong0703/SimpleSearchEngine/README.md

 ### Using the searcher

-You need to create the instane, mentioning the index directory and topK number before doing searching
+You need to create the instance, mentioning the index directory and topK numbers before doing searching
 ```
     storeDir = "./index/"
     topK = 20